 Mindfulness is the practice of present moment awareness without judgment.

 Dialogue is the practice of heartfelt, open and creative interaction.

 Mindfulness-Dialogue (M-D) brings together the practices of Mindfulness and Dialogue in a way that enriches both and creates a powerful method for accessing richer connections and deeper meaning in our own personal lives and in all our interactions.

 There is one reality which we call by many names that is the source of all life.
 Each of us (and every thing) is a manifestation of this reality, though we tend to identify with a much smaller self, that is, our individual ego.
 This identification with a smaller, isolated – ultimately untrue – self is the cause of anxiety, suffering, competition and violence in all its forms and structures.
 The peace, happiness, compassion and justice we all desire will come, therefore, only when we realize our true nature.
 This then is the real challenge of today: learning how to realize our true nature and re-make our world accordingly.

-Join us for a 1.5-day retreat on Mindfulness and Dialogue for Life – Healing the Healer – that is designed for healers, including but not limited to therapists, counselors, nurses, social workers, teachers, physicians, clergy, and social service staff.
+Retreat- this 1.5 day retreat is designed for healers, including but not limited to therapists, counselors, nurses, social workers, teachers, physicians, clergy, and social service staff.
 Diane and Danny will introduce you to the practices of Mindfulness and Dialogue for Life (DfL) that will enable you to use brief meditation practices and dialogue skills to enhance your ability to befriend yourself and improve your interactions with clients, patients, and co-workers.
-Gentle yoga movements will complement this comprehensive approach.

 The entire retreat will consist of an afternoon and evening session on Day One and a morning and afternoon session on Day Two.
 It will also include an individual coaching phone call follow up within three weeks of the training.